 3. Court Serves Tenant a Summons

 After the landlord files a claim, the court issues a summons that requires the tenant’s presence at a court hearing.
 The summons has to be served to the tenant by the sheriff of the county, the sheriff’s deputy, or another person who is not part of the case and is over 18 years of age.
-It needs to be served at least five days before the return date listed, and returnable by the server between seven and 30 days from the date of service.
-The cost to have a sheriff serve the summons is $10 plus additional costs to cover mileage.
+It needs to be served at least five days before the return date listed, the court date must be between seven and 30 days from the date the summons is delivered.
+The cost to have a sheriff serve the summons is $2 plus additional costs to cover mileage.
+If multiple attempts to deliver are made, the cost can be for mileage can increase.
+Reportedly, the average is between $40-60, but this can change depending on the jurisdiction.

 4. Tenant’s Answer or Default Judgement